officelifehq/officelife/docs/introduction.md

 * `LogMissedWorklogEntry` that runs at 11pm every day.
 This job checks all the employees who hasn't logged a worklog on the current day, and increments the `consecutive_worklog_missed` field in the Employee table for each found employee.

+#### Shared data in Vue

+Data is shared accross views in Vue within Inertia.
+Shared data come from AppServiceProvider.

 ### Users vs employees

 Homas makes the distinction between users and employees.